tensax31/artConX/README.md

 # artConX
-Development activity for the livewell project
+Development activity for the World Music Net project